felixlu/awesome-stars/topics.md

 ## others

-- [RooVetGit/Roo-Cline](https://github.com/RooVetGit/Roo-Cline) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, using the browser, and more with your permission every step of the way.
+- [RooVetGit/Roo-Code](https://github.com/RooVetGit/Roo-Code) - Roo Code (prev.
+Roo Cline) is a VS Code plugin that enhances coding with AI-powered automation, multi-model support, and experimental features
 - [cline/cline](https://github.com/cline/cline) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, using the browser, and more with your permission every step of the way.
 - [casey/just](https://github.com/casey/just) - 🤖 Just a command runner
 - [tomerfiliba/plumbum](https://github.com/tomerfiliba/plumbum) - Plumbum: Shell Combinators